The Basic 364-Day Calendar and DFC Dating

 The date name, such as September 13 – Tishri 1, on the 364-Day calendar will always fall on a Friday.
 On a solar Julian or Hebrew calendar, the same date of September 13 or Tishri 1, will fall on a different day of the week depending on the day of week that starts that particular year.
 Since there is no corresponding Hebrew nomenclature day name for Creation Day 7 of Creation Week, or any other day of Creation Week, Creation Day 7, like July 4, will be a different day of the week every year in a mathematically generated solar year schedule.

-On the 364-Day calendar, Creation Day 7 always falls on the same day of the week like every other date on that calendar.
-Creation day 7 always falls on a Sunday on the 364-Day calendar in the same way that Nisan 14 Passover always falls on a Tuesday on the calendar consistent with the Old Testament.
+On the 364-Day calendar, Creation Day 7 always falls on a Saturday, the same day of the week every year, like every other date on that calendar.
+Creation day 7 always falls on a Saturday on the 364-Day calendar in the same way that Nisan 14 Passover always falls on a Tuesday on the calendar consistent with the Old Testament.
 This 364-Day calendar is obviously not a solar calendar but clearly generates the currently used Gregorian, Julian, and secular Hebrew solar calendars in a very unique and precise manner.

 All of these calendars can be computer generated and synchronized using the Julian day number assigned to each day on the Julian calendar.
 This Bible Timeline research will show, clearly and scientifically, that computing the Julian day number is a very easy computation once the Julian day number for any day of Creation Week is established by simply using the numbered years and dates in the Masoretic text of the Old Testament.